-However, with time in abundance then this seems the best time to tackle some of those jobs I have been putting off for months/years.
-In the most likely case this means that we have a tidier, less cluttered house to live in.
-However, I think my wife already has eyes on moving house to a village she loves that was always out of bounds with my old job as it would have made my commute longer, with this new job, it would be shorter!
+However, with time in abundance then, this seems the best time to tackle some of those jobs I have been putting off for months/years.
+In the most likely case, this means that we have a tidier, less cluttered house to live in.
+However, I think my wife already has eyes on moving house to a village she loves was always out of bounds with my old job as it would have made my commute longer, but with this new job, it would be shorter!

-As a quick initial update, day one official of gardening leave and I actually did some gardening!
+As a quick initial update, it's day one of official of gardening leave and I actually did some gardening!
 Digging up the roots of an old bush; let's see how many days in total are actually doing what it says in the description.

 3. Get Fit

-As a kid growing up I was always very fit.
-Be it running, swimming or, when I got to university, rowing, I was never far from doing some form of physical exercise.
-Then I got a job and suddenly the vast majority of my day found itself sat in front of a PC at a desk.
-Long days and the impact of commuting started to take it's toll and exercise went from daily, to part weekly, to weekly, to barely ever!
+As a kid growing up, I was always very fit.
+Be it running, swimming or, when I got to university, rowing; I was never far from doing some form of physical exercise.
+Then I got a job, and suddenly the vast majority of my day found itself sitting in front of a PC at a desk.
+Long days and the impact of commuting started to take a toll, and exercise went from daily, to part weekly, to weekly, to barely ever!

-Pre-kids I always joked that if I ever got placed on gardening leave I would start my new job looking like an Adonis as I would have nothing else to do with my time than to sit in the gym working out.
-That's maybe not quite the case this time round but, I have already renewed my local gym membership and plan on getting running/cycling/swimming (sounds like a triathlon there!) more so that my baseline fitness is back to a good level by the time I'm back in an office and I have the bug to keep it up!
+Pre-kids, I always joked that if I ever got placed on gardening leave, I would start my new job looking like an Adonis as I would have nothing else to do with my time than to sit in the gym working out.
+That's maybe not quite the case this time round, but I have already renewed my local gym membership and plan on getting running/cycling/swimming (sounds like a triathlon there!) more so that my baseline fitness is back to a good level by the time I'm back in an office and I have the bug to keep it up!

 4. Update My Website

 However, as is a common theme throughout this hub, time has become an increasingly difficult thing to come by and as a result, Travel Gluten Free has been a little neglected.
 I keep making plans to spend some time doing a site re-design, improving and updating the Android App, or simply ensuring that it is fully up to date with all of the recommendations sent through.

-If you have got this far then I thank you but I'm also aware that I may have invoked a tinge of jealousy as I am sure many people like me would love this opportunity to unwind.
+If you have got this far, then I thank you—but I'm also aware that I may have invoked a tinge of jealousy as I am sure many people like me would love this opportunity to unwind.
 As such, my fifth goal is to spend a bit of me-time.
 To maybe sit down with a nice book, write some hubs, or watch a film I have never seen.
 Even if it entails me sitting in the sun doing nothing other than reading hubs, I need to make the most of this opportunity!

 Just Be Aware

 Having handed in my notice, I was told I was being placed on gardening leave and asked to leave within a matter of hours.
 Goodbyes had to be condensed (although I do plan on having a proper goodbye later) but suddenly in the space of no time at all, I had gone from doing my job, to being at home and it was a shock to the system.

-I am writing this final section of the hub on my final night of Gardening Leave.
+I am writing this final section of the hub on my final night of gardening leave.
 Tomorrow I officially leave my employer and start my new job next week.
 So after 13 weeks of being at home, have I met any of my goals and what have I learnt?
 Read on to find out if my aims were idealistic or not!

 1. Spend More Time With My Family - By far this has been the absolute best thing about my Gardening Leave.
 Both kids have developed so much and I have loved being with them.
 For example, my daughter barely rolled when I started but is now crawling and close to walking and my son's speech has come on leaps and bounds.
 I wouldn't have completely missed this had I been at work but being at home has made the experience much stronger.
 We have been able to take days out to the zoo, Thomas World, friends houses etc. often at the drop of a hat and I have loved it.

 2. Get Some DIY Jobs Done - As mentioned above we quickly drew up a massive list of DIY jobs to do.
 In some ways it has been disappointing as the list is still quite long but then I look at what we have accomplished and there is a lot.
 Our living room has been transformed as have both kids rooms.
 To be honest we were probably a little over-ambitious but at the same time I am a little disappointed that some jobs weren't done.
 However, often the reason for not succeeding was dealing with the kids so I can't be too unhappy.